Aluminum Foil Facing Uninsulated Flexible HVAC Ductings

 5. Packing: Nest packing for non-insulated flexible duct, then into plastic bag for non-insulated flexible duct or packed in individual carton box.

-- Q: Is it safe to use aluminum foil with a reflective side for storing food?
+- Q: Is it safe to use aluminum foil with the reflective side facing inwards when dehydrating food?

-- Q: Is it possible to use aluminum foil facing in the process of making desserts or cakes?
+- Q: Is it safe or practical to use aluminum foil facing as a material for making soup?

 Send your message to us